edgi-govdata-archiving/overview/README.md

 ### Running an Event

-If you are interested in running your own event please head to the [Environmental Data & Governance Initiative (EDGI) Event Toolkit](https://envirodatagov.org/event-toolkit/) and [DataRefuge's Get Involved](http://www.ppehlab.org/datarefugegetinvolved).
+If you are interested in running your own event please head to the [EDGI's Event Toolkit](https://envirodatagov.org/event-toolkit/) and [DataRefuge's Get Involved](http://www.ppehlab.org/datarefugegetinvolved).

 Supporting repositories include:
   - DataRefuge's [event workflow](https://github.com/datarefuge/workflow)